iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 - Process correlation
 - File correlation
 - Network correlation
+- Identity correlation
 - Persistence assessment
 - Containment assessment
+- Permission remediation
+- Least-privilege verification
 - Final disposition
+- Automated triage support

 ---

-# What I Troubleshot

-- Defender endpoint onboarding
-- Defender service dependencies
-- Windows endpoint capabilities
-- Missing Entra `SigninLogs`
-- Diagnostic settings
-- Log Analytics ingestion
-- KQL results
-- Sentinel entity mappings
-- Scheduled analytics timing
-- Detection logic across fixed time buckets
-- PowerShell Advanced Hunting queries
-- Network-event field handling
-- Timestamp differences
-- Unrelated existing incidents

----

 # Interview-Ready Project Explanation

-> I built and operated a Microsoft cybersecurity lab using Microsoft Defender XDR, Defender for Endpoint, Microsoft Sentinel, Microsoft Entra ID, Azure Log Analytics, and KQL.
+> I built and operated a Microsoft cybersecurity lab using Microsoft Defender XDR, Defender for Endpoint, Microsoft Sentinel, Microsoft Entra ID, Azure Log Analytics, Azure RBAC, Advanced Hunting, and KQL.
 >
 > I began by configuring the cloud and endpoint environment and onboarding a Windows 11 Enterprise endpoint into Defender for Endpoint.
-I encountered an onboarding problem involving the Defender endpoint service, so I validated the Windows edition, endpoint capabilities, and service dependencies before completing the onboarding.
+I encountered an onboarding problem involving the endpoint security services, so I validated the Windows edition, endpoint capabilities, and service dependencies before completing the onboarding.
 >
 > I generated controlled endpoint activity, investigated Defender detections, reviewed process lineage, and validated the underlying telemetry through Advanced Hunting.
 >
 > I then worked with Microsoft Defender XDR to understand the relationship between alerts, incidents, devices, users, evidence, timelines, and endpoint response actions.
 >
 > I expanded the environment into Microsoft Sentinel and Log Analytics, connected Azure Activity telemetry, and used KQL to filter, project, aggregate, and analyze cloud administrative activity.
-I also studied how KQL becomes scheduled detection logic and how detections map to MITRE ATT&CK.
 >
 > For the identity-security investigation, I discovered that Microsoft Entra sign-in telemetry was initially missing from Log Analytics.
-I configured diagnostic settings, validated `SigninLogs` ingestion, generated controlled failed authentication attempts, and investigated the account, source IP, timestamps, applications, and failure reasons.
+I configured the required logging, validated `SigninLogs` ingestion, generated controlled failed authentication attempts, and investigated the account, source IP, timestamps, applications, and failure reasons.
 >
-> I converted the manually validated hunting logic into a scheduled Sentinel analytics rule for repeated failed sign-ins.
+> I converted manually validated hunting logic into a scheduled Sentinel analytics rule for repeated failed sign-ins.
 The first version did not trigger even though the source events existed.
-I traced the problem to fixed five-minute time buckets that split related authentication attempts across different groups.
-I corrected the KQL, validated the logic, generated new activity, and successfully produced a Sentinel alert and Microsoft Defender incident.
+I traced the problem to fixed five-minute time buckets that split related authentication attempts across separate groups.
+I corrected the KQL, validated the logic again, generated new activity, and successfully produced the expected security detection.
 >
-> I investigated that incident and determined that the detection was valid but the activity was authorized testing.
-I documented the evidence and resolved the incident without unnecessary containment.
+> I investigated the resulting activity and determined that the detection was valid but the behavior was authorized testing.
+I documented the evidence instead of treating a valid alert as automatic proof of compromise.
 >
-> In Lab 05, I performed a deeper suspicious PowerShell endpoint investigation.
+> I then performed a deeper suspicious PowerShell endpoint investigation.
 I generated controlled encoded PowerShell, child-process, file, and network activity and reconstructed the behavior using Advanced Hunting.
 >
-> `DeviceProcessEvents` showed the encoded PowerShell execution and a `powershell.exe → cmd.exe → whoami.exe` process chain. `DeviceFileEvents` showed file creation. `DeviceNetworkEvents` proved that PowerShell successfully connected to `example.com` over TCP port 443.
+> `DeviceProcessEvents` showed encoded PowerShell execution and a `powershell.exe → cmd.exe → whoami.exe` process chain. `DeviceFileEvents` showed file creation. `DeviceNetworkEvents` proved that PowerShell successfully communicated with `example.com` over TCP port 443.
 >
 > I also reviewed Device Timeline and existing Defender incidents.
-Two incidents looked relevant based on their names, but timestamp validation showed that they occurred weeks before my Lab 05 activity, so I excluded them instead of incorrectly forcing them into the investigation.
+Some existing incidents looked relevant based on their names, but timestamp validation showed they occurred weeks before my controlled activity, so I excluded them rather than incorrectly forcing them into the investigation.
 >
-> Finally, I evaluated endpoint response capabilities including isolation, Live Response, automated investigation, and investigation-package collection.
+> I evaluated endpoint response capabilities including isolation, Live Response, automated investigation, and investigation-package collection.
 Because I found no malicious payload, persistence, credential theft, lateral movement, command-and-control, exfiltration, or continuing unauthorized access, I determined that endpoint isolation was not justified.
 >
+> In Lab 06, I expanded the project into Azure access-control monitoring.
+I created a dedicated resource group and Network Security Group, worked with Microsoft Entra identity controls, assigned Azure RBAC permissions, and generated controlled role-assignment activity.
+>
+> I used `AzureActivity` and `SigninLogs` to investigate the cloud and identity evidence, then built and enabled the Sentinel analytics rule `Lab - Azure RBAC Role Assignment Activity` to detect successful RBAC role-assignment writes.
+>
+> I temporarily assigned Contributor to the controlled test identity, removed that access when it was no longer required, and verified that the final role was Reader.
+This gave me practical experience applying least privilege rather than only learning it as a theory.
+>
+> I also created `Lab - RBAC Incident Triage Automation`, a Sentinel automation rule scoped specifically to the RBAC analytics rule.
+This connected validated detection logic with automated alert handling.
+>
-> The main lesson from the entire project was that cybersecurity investigation is not about trusting an alert title or reacting to a suspicious process name.
-It requires validating telemetry, reconstructing behavior, correlating evidence, testing detection logic, understanding context, assessing risk, and making a defensible response decision.
+> The main lesson from the project was that security investigation is not about trusting an alert title or reacting automatically to suspicious-looking behavior.
+It requires validating telemetry, reconstructing behavior, correlating evidence, testing detection logic, understanding identity and permissions, assessing risk, remediating unnecessary access, verifying the final state, and making defensible response decisions.

 ---